 Myth 1: Trucking isn’t for me.

-Stereotypes still thrive in bygone media representations of truck drivers as middle-aged men (e.g., 70s and 80s movies Smokey and the Bandit, Convoy, and Over the Top), but the truth is truck driving is growing more diverse.
+Stereotypes still thrive in bygone media representations of truck drivers as middle-aged men.
+For example, think of the popular 70s and 80s movies Smokey and the Bandit, Convoy, and Over the Top.
+The truth is truck driving is growing more diverse.
 Social media channels, such as Maurice Bey’s YouTube Channel The Helpful Trucker and Clarissa Rankin on TikTok, help breakthrough these stereotypes by making truck driving more accessible to all.
-Here are the facts, women entering the field is up 2% as well as professionals who identify as Black or African American, Asian, and Hispanic are up 0.65%, 0.73%, and 1.91% respectively over the last decade.
+Here are the facts: Women entering the field is up 2% and professionals who identify as Black or African American, Asian, and Hispanic are up 0.65%, 0.73%, and 1.91% respectively over the last decade.

 Myth 2: Truck Driving is no longer a good career option.

 Trucking is a great way to make a living now more than ever!
-Depending on where you live, your home time, and the type of lane you drive, you can earn $70,000-$100,000 in your first year.
+For example, there are variables such as where you live, your desired home time, and the type of lane you drive.
+But you can earn $70,000-$100,000 in your first year!
 Even without the past year’s events shaking all industries, driver capacity and driver retention has been a top priority in the trucking industry.
 As carriers compete for a driver’s attention, it has created an incredible market for drivers to find jobs with top pay, benefits, and great home time.

 Myth 3: Trucking is only for uneducated workers.